bossley9/windows-on-linux/README.md

 After much researching and testing, I found a solution which utilizes PCI(e) passthrough with only one GPU and still provides near-native performance.
 This is a step-by-step guide on how to configure this for a Linux machine.

+## Who Is This Guide Intended For? <a name="who"></a>

+This guide is intended for Manjaro/Arch Linux users who would like to run Windows programs which require advanced GPU processing on their machine (i.e. Steam games or graphics intensive Windows programs).

 ## Disclaimer <a name="disclaimer"></a>

 I hold no responsibility for damages done to your machine.
 This guide was tested on a machine with the following hardware and software: